RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

-example, the list of all installed packages is public, and while this seems harmless it can give hints about the user's sexuality (if Grindr or other specific dating apps are installed), its health if some diabete or weight loss apps are found, etc. Some informations can also be found in Linux files, like the CPU model or the amount of RAM to get the device model, or some network informations.
-Some of these files and directories are `/sys/class/net/`, `/proc/net/tpc`, `/proc/net/arp`, `/proc/cpuinfo`, `/proc/meminfo`, etc. These files are accessible by anyone due to the nature of Android, being based on a Linux kernel.
+example, the list of all installed packages is public, and while this seems harmless it can give hints about the user's sexuality (if Grindr or other specific dating apps are installed), its health if some diabete or weight loss apps are found, what bank is being used, etc.
+Some informations can also be found in Linux files, like the CPU model or the amount of RAM to get the device model, or some network informations.
+Some of these files and directories are `/sys/class/net/`, `/proc/net/tpc`, `/proc/net/arp`, `/proc/cpuinfo`, `/proc/meminfo`, etc.

-Finally, commands like `ps` can expose running tasks.
+These files are accessible by anyone due to the nature of Android, being based on a Linux kernel.
+Additionally, commands like `ps` can expose running tasks.
 The audio manager can also leak some critical information with the right method, which is the position and the driving route of the user.
-Finally, the data usage of apps can also be used, which can hint with some external informations about the user profile on a social network like Facebook, where the frequency (or lack) of published posts can show some user pattern.
+Finally, the data usage of apps can also be used, which can hint with some external informations about the user profile on a social network like Facebook, where the frequency (or lack) of activity can show some user pattern.
+These informations are sensitive because they can expose some user data or identify it without requiring special privileges or permissions.
+Some public resources are usually found in the `/sys` and `/proc` Linux directories, but not all files have public read access.

 On android and iOS, apps are sandboxed and heavily restricted, as opposed to desktop apps.
 If an app wants to access a private resource